Sannevastaveren/PassBlok10/DataScience/Notes-Linear-Models.md

 Decision boundry: line to seperate 2 or more features
 > make this line by minimizing the error (so basically make sure that there is the least amount of false positves/negatives)

+Weights/Coefficients: the values in the formula of your line that are constant (they decide the direction/height and stuff basically where your line is at)